 General use and misuse of computer systems is covered within the University's Computer Systems Regulations and Staff Code of Conduct.
 This document provides some basic standards and guidelines for good practice when using passwords at the University of Waikato.

 Passwords are an important aspect of computer security.
 They are a front line of protection for computer access and the safeguarding of data.
 Failure to maintain password integrity may result in the compromise of the entire University network and the destruction of corporate data.
 As such, all users are responsible for taking the appropriate steps, as outlined below, to select, maintain and secure their passwords:

-Passwords should be between 6 and 8 characters in length and comprise a mixture of upper and lower case letters, numbers and symbols and should not be a simple English word.
+Passwords should be a minimum of 12 characters in length and comprise a mixture of upper and lower case letters, numbers and symbols and should not be a simple English word.
 It is also inappropriate to use your name or username in any form, or any 'obvious' or easily obtainable personal information (i.e. date of birth, favorite sports team, pet's name, etc.).
-Suitable passwords would therefore include 'H@ltw0rk' or '$l33pF1g' but not 'Crusaders' or 'Tiddles'.
+Suitable passwords would therefore include '[email protected]' or '$l33pFr0gLe4p' but not 'Crusaders' or 'Tiddles'.
 You can test the strength of your current password using this tool: How Secure is My Password

 Passwords should be kept secret at all times.
 Users must not, under any circumstances, disclose their password to others.
 Note - support persons should never ask you for your password - anyone asking for your password is in breach of the University regulations.